 - Add mixture to a food processor and pulse until there are no more chunks.
 Mixture should be very fine (almost like sand).
 Empty into a bowl and set aside.

 - In a pan, add water, sugar, ginger and elychee.
 Bring to a boil.
 This is the MOST important part of the recipe.
-It can take roughly 8 minutes to get the perfect sugar syrup.
+It can take roughly 8 minutes to get the perfect sugar syrup (depending on the heat, type of pot etc).
 Keep your eye on it as you want to take it off the heat right before it spreads a thread.
 If the sugar reduces too much, it will be too hard to mix into the powdered milk mixture.

 - Add the sugar syrup to the milk mixture and using a spoon mix until the syrup is well incorporated.
 Be very careful in this step as the sugar mixture can burn you very easily.